joedlopes/simon-says-vr/README.md

 # Simon Says Game in Virtual Reality

-A simple game based on Simon Says in VR using Unity 3D, OpenXR,
+A simple game based on Simon Says in VR using Unity 3D, OpenXR, and XR Interaction Toolkit.

 It is just part of a tutorial series that you can find at: